 TIRED OF WORKING EVENINGS AND WEEKENDS?

-THEN CONSIDER WORKING FOR SCHOOL FOOD AND NUTRITION SERVICES!
+WORK FOR SCHOOL FOOD AND NUTRITION SERVICES!

 School Food and Nutrition Services is seeking passionate, dedicated, fun-loving applicants for all areas of the county.
 We strive to provide wholesome, enjoyable, high quality, nutritious meals to our students, so they can be ready to learn and take full advantage of the educational opportunities provided to them.
 The work we do is important, and the people who do it are inspiring.
 If these values are important to you too, come be part of our team!